jakegodsall/90DaysDSA/README.md

 - Learned the fundamentals of time complexity (variable assignment, for loops, if-then statements)
 - Learned the time complexity of `list` operations in Python.
 - Worked through [these](https://www.learnhowtoprogram.com/computer-science/big-o-notation-and-binary-trees/big-o-practice) exercises, first converting to Python functions from the original JavaScript, and then doing the time complexity analysis.
 [Solutions](https://github.com/jakegodsall/90DaysDSA/blob/main/day1/BigOPractice.ipynb)

+__07/08/2022__ (Day 2):
+- Created a function for reversing values in an `Array` in Java and done time complexity analysis.
+[Here](https://github.com/jakegodsall/90DaysDSA/blob/main/day2/reverse-array/src/Main.java)
+- Created a function for finding the minimum value in an `Array` in Java and done time complexity analysis.
+[Here](https://github.com/jakegodsall/90DaysDSA/blob/main/day2/min-element-array/src/Main.java)